EGI-Federation/documentation/content/en/users/online-storage/block-storage/_index.md

 <!-- markdownlint-enable commands-show-output -->

-Continuing with the example above, if we check again the block devices by running the following command inside the VM:
+Continuing with the example above, if we check again the block devices by running the following command in the VM:

 ```shell
 $ lsblk